cargomedia/pulsar-rest-api/README.md

 #### Observe task changes

 This listens for any task state changes (e.g. new output) and when it happens returns full task data is returned.
 If state is 'running' the client should re-connect to this method in order to wait for new data.
-This methods timeouts each 30s after which it should be called again. (this may change in the near future).
+This methods timeouts each 30s after which it should be called again.

 ##### Request:
 `GET /task/:id/output`